 New security professionals struggle to get into triaging as the knowledge barrier to assess vulnerabilities is incredibly high.

 The more the assessment process can be automated, the better it is.
 This methodology makes the job of security professionals who can act in a consultative way and scale much better.

 Scaling the security team and ensuring that security champions and vulnerability management teams can help to decide how to fix instead of trying to triage and decide what to fix.

 Phoenix Security is a SaaS platform that ingests security data from multiple tools, cloud, applications, containers, infrastructure, and pentest.

-The phoenix platform Deduplicate correlates, contextualises and shows risk profile and the potential financial impact of applications and where they run.
+The Phoenix Security platform Deduplicate correlates, contextualises and shows risk profile, the potential financial impact of applications, and where they run.

-The phoenix platform enables risk-based assessment, reporting and alerting on risk linked to contextual, quantifiable real-time data.
+The Phoenix Security platform enables risk-based assessment, reporting and alerting on risk linked to contextual, quantifiable real-time data.

 The business can set risk-based targets to drive resolution, and the platform will deliver a clean, precise set of actions to remediate the vulnerability for each development team updated in real-time with the probability of exploitation.

 Phoenix Security enables the security team to scale and deliver the most critical vulnerability and misconfiguration to work on directly in the backlog of development teams.